 By virtue of West Virginia state law, Marshall University Police Officers have the same responsibilities and authority as that of any other law enforcement officers in the State.
-Uniformed officers provide 24-hour-a-day patrol protection to the campus, adjacent University-owned facilities and parking lots.
-Dialing 64357 (HELP) from any University phone, or by using one of the emergency/service phones located throughout the campus, will provide direct contact with the police dispatcher 24-hours a day.
+Uniformed officers provide 24-hour-a-day patrol protection to the campus, adjacent university-owned facilities and parking lots.
+Dialing 304-696-4357 (HELP), or 6-4357 from any university phone, or using one of the 30+ emergency/service help phones located throughout the Huntington campus, will provide direct contact with the police dispatcher around the clock.

-All members of the University community are urged to lend their support both in reporting crimes and practicing preventive measures to reduce them.
+All members of the university community are urged to lend their support both in reporting crimes and practicing preventive measures to reduce them.
 Effective law enforcement and protection requires citizen cooperation and assistance.
-The rapid and successful detection of crime and the apprehension of criminals depend heavily on the speedy reporting and dissemination of facts to University Police.
+The rapid and successful detection of crime and the apprehension of criminals depend heavily on the speedy reporting and dissemination of facts to MUPD.
 We all share the responsibility for making Marshall University the safest possible place in which to learn.

 Personal safety is foremost a personal responsibility.
 An important fact to remember on the topic of personal safety is the importance of being aware of your surroundings.
 Ask yourself, “Am I increasing the chances that I may become a victim of crime?”
 Personal crime prevention starts with the use of your common senses, easily ignored in our busy everyday lives.
 Remember that crime happens during the day as well as at night.